nvdungx/nvdungx.github.io/_posts/2022-03-20-EGAS-concept.md

 > **E/E**: electrical and electronic.

 ### II.1 Guidelines for development
   Below are list of **EGAS Developing Guidelines** that shall be adhere during development of a system following EGAS concept.
-Under each guidelines is an further explanation base on my own understanding and experiences.
+Under each guideline item is an further explanation base on my own understanding and experiences.
 1. Protection of life has the highest priority.
     <span style="color:#3ac580">&#10233; pretty straight forward, safety of the driver and anyone involve is the most importance.</span>
 2. Reliability has higher priority than backup functions.